The beating heart of any PC is its central processing unit, or CPU.

 How to install an AMD CPU

-AMD’s chips have both a different kind of socket and a different method of mounting heatsinks compared to Intel’s system.
+AMD’s chips have both a different kind of socket (called AM4) and a different method of mounting heatsinks compared to Intel’s system.
+One key difference is that you’ll find the pins on the CPU itself instead of the motherboard, so take extra care while handling these.

 As with Intel’s stock cooler, AMD’s cooler will also come with thermal material on its underside from the factory.
 The big difference between Intel’s and AMD’s stock cooling solutions is that while Intel’s mounts with push-pins, AMD’s mounts with a more traditional notch-and-lever combination.